Azure/azure-functions-on-container-apps/samples/ACAKindfunctionapp/README.md

 ## 3. Deployment

 1. **Clone or download** this repository.
-2. Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed.
+2. 2.
+Ensure you have the latest [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) and [Bicep CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/install) installed.

 3. Log in and select your target subscription and resource group:
     ```bash
     SUBSCRIPTION_ID="<your-subscription-id>"